GongSunFangYun/mcauth3/README.md

-# MCMSA - Minecraft Microsoft Authentication
+# mcauth3 - Minecraft Microsoft Authentication

 A minimalist Python library for Minecraft Microsoft account authentication that provides a clean, focused API for developers.